Exploring the limits of strong membership inference attacks on large language models: Analyzing sample vulnerability to membership inference

-In summary, Figure~\ref{fig:ex:dist-vulnerable} suggests that it is not just the case that samples seen later in training are more vulnerable (Figure~\ref{fig:ex:steps}); it is also often the case that vulnerable sequences tend to be longer.
-(See also \Cref{fig:app:per_example_more_stats} in the Appendix, which illustrates similar results for samples that have a higher proportion of \texttt{<unk>} tokens and higher average $\mathrm{TF\!-\!IDF}$ scores.)
-This result is consistent with those in \citet{carlini2023quantifying}, which show that sequences that are vulnerable to extraction tend to be greater in length.\looseness=-1
+While this appears to be the dominant trend, the details are more complicated.
+In Figure~\ref{fig:ex:dist-vulnerable}, we plot the distribution over members according to length, and partition this distribution according to vulnerability.
+We consider members for which LiRA's predictions are confident but incorrect (i.e., predict non-member) to be least vulnerable, and members that LiRA correctly and confidently predicts as members to be most vulnerable.
+We also highlight members for which LiRA struggles to determine membership status (true positive probabilities ${\approx}0.5$).
+Figure~\ref{fig:ex:dist-vulnerable} suggests that vulnerable sequences tend to be longer.
+(See also Appendix~\ref{app:moreperexamplemiaresults}, which illustrates similar results for samples that have a higher proportion of \texttt{<unk>} tokens and higher average $\mathrm{TF}$-$\mathrm{IDF}$ scores.)
+This result is consistent with those in \citet{carlini2023quantifying}, which show that longer sequences tend to be more vulnerable to extraction attacks.\looseness=-1